Andon Kyoseto: After the Second World War

 After the Second World War, the Yugoslav and Bulgarian leaders Josip Broz Tito and Georgi Dimitrov worked on a project to merge their two countries into a Balkan Communist Federation.
 Bulgarian authorities agreed to the recognition of a distinct Macedonian ethnicity and language among parts of the Bulgarian population.
 Center of such events was the town of Gorna Dzumaya, where Kyoseto lived at that time.
-On 23-24 May 1948, in Skopje, the second congress of the People's Front of Macedonia was held, at which the President of the Socialist Republic of Macedonia Lazar Koliševski delivered a speech.
+On 23–24 May 1948, in Skopje, the second congress of the People's Front of Macedonia was held, at which the President of the Socialist Republic of Macedonia Lazar Koliševski delivered a speech.
 On 9 June 1948, Kyoseto sent a greeting telegram to Koliševski where he expressed his hope that Macedonian people will "soon live, once and for all, under one roof".

 After the Tito–Stalin split in the same year, the Bulgarian Communist Party accused the Yugoslav and Macedonian authorities of anti-Marxist and nationalist politics, and being antagonistic towards the Bulgarian people, ending the mandatory teaching of the Macedonian language.
 The Yugoslav government submitted in 1951 a memorandum to the United Nations, where the population in Bulgarian Macedonia was declared a "Yugoslav Macedonian minority", persecuted and terrorized by the Bulgarian authorities.
-A lot of old IMRO revolutionaries as Georgi Pophristov, Dimitar Zaneshev, Lazar Tomov, Dimo Hadzhidimov's wife Alexandra Hadzhidimova, Vasil Chekalarov's wife Olga Chekalarova, Andon Kyoseto etc., declared themselves in a special petition against these Yugoslav claims.
+Many old IMRO revolutionaries and their relatives as Georgi Pophristov, Dimitar Zaneshev, Lazar Tomov, Dimo Hadzhidimov's wife Alexandra Hadzhidimova, Vasil Chekalarov's wife Olga Chekalarova, Andon Kyoseto etc., declared themselves in a special petition against these Yugoslav claims.
 On 10 September 1953, he died in Blagoevgrad.